Library & On-Line Resources

 In your research you should avoid relying on sources like encyclopedias, popular magazines (like Newsweek or Time) and most newspaper articles, except when these sources contain original material or facts not available from other sources.

-The Internet, and especially the World Wide Web, are rapidly expanding sources for researchers.
-Bill Goffe’s Resources on the Internet for Economists is a good place to start looking.
+Bill Goffe’s Resources on the Internet for Economists is a good place to start looking for sources.
 It has many links to other sites.